March is Florida Bike Month!

 The Palm Beach TPA Governing Board adopted its Complete Streets Policy on March 17, 2016.

-Complete Streets is a nationally recognized term referring to streets and sidewalks that are designed, operated and maintained to enable safe and convenient access and travel for all users – pedestrians, bicyclists, transit riders, and people of all ages and abilities, as well as freight and motor vehicle drivers.
+Complete Streets is a nationally recognized term referring to roadways that are designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.

-For more information on the TPA's efforts to promote Complete Streets, contact Valerie Neilson at 561.478.5743 or VNeilson@PalmBeachTPA.org.
+For more information about the TPA's Complete Streets efforts, contact Valerie Neilson at (561) 478-5743 or VNeilson@PalmBeachTPA.org.

 Click on photo to enlarge

 Following its adoption of a Complete Streets Policy in Sep.
 2014, the Florida Dept. of Transportation (FDOT) released its Complete Streets Implementation Plan in December 2015.
 FDOT's policy and guidance provide additional tools for state and local agencies to design roads that are safer for users of all ages and abilities including pedestrians and bicyclists in addition to motorists.
-In addition to safety, complete street designs will promote quality of life, enhance property values, encourage physical activity and reduce negative environmental impacts.
+In addition to safety, Complete Streets designs will promote quality of life, enhance property values, encourage physical activity and reduce negative environmental impacts.
+In 2017, FDOT updated its Design Manual to include Complete Streets and created a Context Classification Manual.
 For more information about FDOT's Complete Streets efforts visit: www.FLCompleteStreets.com